 The classic book type with usually one author is called a monograph.
 Commonly, doctoral theses are published as a monograph across disciplines.
 This also accounts for cumulative theses, where the individual essays will be combined and submitted with an added introduction and conclusion.
 In the humanities and social sciences, researchers keep publishing their work as monographs as their career moves on.

 The term cumulative is of Latin origin and means: to accumulate, to increase.
-Cumulative dissertations are a frequent type of publication, especially in the natural and social sciences.
+Cumulative dissertations are a frequent type of publication in the natural and social sciences.
 Some more advice: Before starting your doctorate: Clarify with your advisor whether a cumulative dissertation is possible according to your doctoral regulations and whether it makes sense for your PhD project.
 The assessment of your advisor is very important in this case.
 This is because the individual publications also want to be placed in a larger context in advance.

 - Clarify which journals are basically suitable for publication.